Animal Trust Logo

 Treatment for Addison’s disease

-Initial treatment involves hospitalization to correct dehydration and salt imbalances.
-Once stabilized, lifelong treatment with hormone replacement medication is necessary.
+Initial treatment involves hospitalisation to correct dehydration and salt imbalances.
+Once stabilised, lifelong treatment with hormone replacement medication is necessary.
 This includes Zycortal injections given monthly under the skin to replace mineralocorticoids and Prednisolone tablets for daily glucocorticoid replacement.

 What is the prognosis?